 Google are continuing flash media support for Linux with their Pepper Flash Player for Chrome, download it from /wheezy-backports/ .. install and it runs a download of chrome (45mb) with the pepper flash player :(

 a simple plugin allows the browser to play any web movie that VLC is capable of playing

 !
 Warning, extensions each eat up some RAM, like between 13-20mb (press Shift-Escape to see all chromium processes including opened tabs).

-To add scripts from external sites, click install and then drag the downloaded .js file onto the extensions page, or install the extension "TamperMonkey" and then click install on the user script page (the script will not show on extensions page, but in Tampermonkey).
+First install the extension "TamperMonkey" and then to install a user script, click install on the user script page (the script will not show on extensions page, but in Tampermonkey).